-Famciclovir is an antiviral prescription drug used in the treatment of infections caused by major types of herpes virus.
-A cure for herpes does not exist but antiviral medications can help patients to manage their symptoms more easily.
+Famciclovir is an antiviral prescription medication used in the treatment of infections caused by major types of herpes virus.
+A cure for herpes does not exist but antiviral medications can help patients to manage their symptoms.

-Famciclovir (also known as Famvir) is an oral tablet taken to treat infections caused by herpes simplex type 1 (HSV 1) and type 2 (HSV 2) (genital herpes, cold and fever sores) and herpes zoster (shingles, chickenpox).
-It has also been shown to be effective against the Epstein Barr virus.
+Famciclovir (also known as Famvir) is an oral tablet taken to treat infections caused by herpes simplex type 1 (HSV 1) and type 2 (HSV 2) (cold sores, genital herpes) and herpes zoster (shingles, chickenpox).
+It is also effective against the Epstein Barr virus.

 Generic Famvir is available under various names.
 Each oral tablet contains a dose of 500 mg of famciclovir.